sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 4. For an overview of how the NLP Table method works, see the following steps:

-   1. To optimize performance, Sensible makes of a list of the pages that are most likely to contain your target table.
+   1. To optimize performance, Sensible makes a list of the pages that are most likely to contain your target table.
 To make the list:
       - Sensible concatenates all your column descriptions with your overall table description.
       - Sensible splits the document into equal-sized, overlapping chunks.
       - Sensible scores your concatenated table descriptions against each chunk using the OpenAI Embeddings API.
       - Sensible gets a list of page numbers from the top-scoring chunks.
-   2. Sensible extracts all the tables on the list of pages most likely to contain your table, using a Microsoft OCR provider.
+   2. Sensible extracts all the tables on each page in the list of pages most likely to contain your table, using a Microsoft OCR provider.

    3. For each extracted table, Sensible extracts the table title, if present.
 In detail: